 Thank you for your question to us.
 I wish there were a simple answer to give, but I suspect that every situation differs somewhat from every other.

 Those who care for the church funds obviously know who gives what and have to so record it.
 Beyond that, I have found in various pastorates that they exercise great discretion, as have the elders with whom I have worked.
 They are aware of the spiritual nature of their work, and also aware of the dangers (and sinfulness) of gossip.
 Is it a guarantee that they will never be indiscreet?
-Of course not; we all fail in our own ways.
-We are conscious of our sins, and seek to guard from any favoritism (as we are instructed in James 2).
+Of course not.
+We all fail in our own ways.
+We are conscious of our sins, and seek to guard from any favoritism (as we are instructed in Jas.
+2).

 So, the answer is that we are conscious of the dangers involved in dealing with God’s money in his church.
 I will add that I have found the officers to be cautious in these matters, though never perfect.